 But there are many opportunities to use Cricut for your business – even beyond creating personalized items.

-How can I make money with my Cricut?
+How to make money with a Cricut

 The most obvious way to make money with your Cricut is to assist in creating personalized products for customers.

 The Cricut can cut SO many different materials, and if you are creating products for others, it can be an awesome resource.